GoogleCloudPlatform/alloydb-auth-proxy/README.md

 pipeline to update regularly.

 The default container image uses [distroless][] with a non-root user.
-If you need a shell or related tools, use the Alpine or Buster images listed above.
+If you need a shell or related tools, use the Alpine or Debian-based containers (bullseye or bookworm) images listed above.

 [distroless]: https://github.com/GoogleContainerTools/distroless